janfreyberg/ipyannotations/docs/source/examples/text-entities.md

 (location), and `MISC` (miscellaneous).
 These are chosen because they are relatively standard in the Named Entity Recognition research community.

+You can choose which entity type you are tagging at any point by toggling its button, or using the hotkeys 1 – 0, mapped in order.

 To set the classes you are interested in, you can pass them to the widget using the `classes` argument: